amae — a Japanese word for the comfort of trusted care

 I’m Krista

-Licensed Therapist, Parent Coach, Reflective Consultant—and fellow mom, partner, and real-life human.
+Licensed Therapist, Parent Coach, Reflective Consultant—and fellow mom, partner, and caregiver.

 Whether you're raising a little one or showing up every day to support others, caregiving can feel both deeply meaningful and incredibly heavy.